 Dramatic and showy containers can also be created using a variety of smaller succulent plants.
 Because most succulents need to dry out a bit between watering and require good drainage, they are perfect for tucking into small containers that may not support thirstier plant material.
 Strawberry pots and other pocket planters make good homes.
 Graptopetalum paraguayense, also known as Ghost Plant, grows soft rosettes in shades of silver and lavender and makes a perfect container specimen.
-Hens and Chicks (Sempervivum spp.), which form star-shaped rosettes of foliage, are excellent in pots paired with Echeveria and Aeonium.
+Sempervivums, which form star-shaped rosettes of foliage, are excellent in pots paired with Echeverias and Aeoniums.

 Succulents are the perfect garden solution for areas near concrete that suffer from reflected heat.
 Sedums are tough-as-nails succulents that make particularly excellent ground covers and edging plants.
 Sedum spurium 'Dragon's Blood' has small rosettes of burgundy foliage and a creeping growth habit.
 Sedum spurium 'John Creech' makes a low-maintenance ground cover, while Sedum reflexum' Blue Spruce' is perfect for growing over a retaining wall.

-As a bonus, succulents are one of the few groups of plants you can plant during this intensely hot time of year.
+As a bonus, succulents are among the few groups of plants you can plant during this intensely hot time of year.
 Most thrive in sunny conditions but will also tolerate late-afternoon shade.
 Good drainage is key for all succulents, so amend the soil with organic matter and decomposed granite, or use a loose potting mix in your containers.
-Be sure not to overwater your succulents, and you'll enjoy a gorgeous and low-maintenance garden year-round.
+Be sure not to overwater your succulents, and you will enjoy a gorgeous and low-maintenance garden year-round.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus